edtan094/breath-of-the-wild-weapons/README.md

 # Breath of the Wild Weapons

-A webapp for users to play Legend of Zelda: Breath of the Wild and want to learn the location of all the weapons in the game
+A webapp for users that play Legend of Zelda: Breath of the Wild and want to learn the location of all the weapons in the game

 ## Technologies used
 -HTML5